 3 Ways to Feel Joy

-I did an experiment recently where I took all the issues The highest-rated issues that showed up was that they wanted to experience more joy in their lives.
+I did an experiment recently where I took all the issues that my clients had over the years and wanted help with.
+The highest-rated issue was that they wanted to experience more joy in their lives.

-We’re all are meant to be experiencing joy.
-The secret longings and drivers in our hearts are there for a reason.
+We’re all meant to be experiencing joy.
+The secret longings and drives in our hearts are there for a reason.
 They align us with our purpose and our destiny.
 We will feel joy when we are living our true purpose.

 That small still voice

-Try to listen to that small still voice within you, be still and take your attention inside.
-Sometimes God speaks to us in dreams, during the day in the natural world (if we can be open to it), or in prompting us to call someone, or in a person we meet.
+Try to listen to that small still voice within you, be still, and take your attention inside.
+Sometimes God speaks to us in dreams, during the day in the natural world, or in prompting us to call someone, read a certain book, or watch a particular movie.
 God is working in our lives all the time in the spiritual realm and in the natural world.
 So keep your eyes and ears attuned to all the messages you’re receiving.
 If they are positive they are from a higher power, if they are negative or derogatory they might be coming from your own limiting beliefs and negative words you sometimes say to yourself.
 Joy is something we can all experience, we can be living a divinely inspired freedom.

 Meaning of Joy